brilliance-admin/backend-python/README.md

 **Key ideas:**
 - Providing rich ways to display and manage data (tables, charts etc) from any data sources
 - Automatic schema generation from ORM (SQLAlchemy models implemented)
+- The backend is separated from the frontend, with no hardcoding, but the frontend is embedded via static files and does not require a separate runtime.
 - Focused on minimal boilerplate and simplified, but rich configuration

 **How it works:**